alec-c4/alec-c4.com/src/content/blog/2024-04-24-option-parser.md

 end
 ```

-Every solution is simple and easy to implement without any additional library, but `OptionParser` lokks more compact and readable, isn't it?
+Every solution is simple and easy to implement without any additional library, but `OptionParser` code looks more compact and readable, isn't it?